scran_pca

 BlockedPcaResults< EigenMatrix_, EigenVector_ > & output )

-As discussed in simple_pca(), we would like to extract the top principal components from a single-cell dataset for downstream cell-based procedures like clustering.
+As discussed in simple_pca(), we extract the top PCs from a single-cell dataset for downstream cell-based procedures like clustering.
 In the presence of a blocking factor (e.g., batches, samples), we want to ensure that the PCA is not driven by uninteresting differences between blocks of cells.
 To achieve this, blocked_pca() centers the expression of each gene in each blocking level and uses the residuals for PCA.
 This means that the gene-gene covariance matrix will only contain variation within each batch, ensuring that the top rotation vectors/principal components capture biological heterogeneity instead of inter-block differences.

 The BlockedPcaOptions::components_from_residuals option determines exactly how the PC scores are calculated: